 The Ina McClintock Been Olof Been Scholarship Award was presented to Kayla Kujansuu of L’Anse High School who is enrolled in Grand Valley State University for the study of Accounting.
 Established by Catherine Been Hanson, former L’Anse Area School Teacher of Skanee, the Fund is designed to target students who exhibit exceptional intelligence, and who will be pursuing a degree in the sciences or mathematics.

-The Elizabeth Moyer Shelden Scholarship Award was presented to Noah Robert Treadeau of Baraga High School.
+The Elizabeth Moyer Shelden Scholarship Award was presented to Bree Miller of Baraga High School.
 The Fund was established by Ruther Brewer in the memory of her mother, Elizabeth Moyer Shelden, a former Baraga County Educator.
-Noah is known as a ‘Jack of All Trades’ who is well respected for going above and beyond to be helpful to others, while excelling beyond all expectations in his studies.
-Noah is enrolled at North Central Technical College in the Fall for a degree in Automotive Technology.
+Bree is enrolled at Gogebic Community College for the study of Criminal Justice.

 The L’Anse Achievement Awards are presented annually in three categories to L’Anse High School Graduates:

 Vocations/Crafts, Medical Studies, and Engineering

 The Vocational/Craft Award was presented to Ethan Grentz who will be pursuing a degree at Northern Michigan University for Certification as a Line Technician.

 The Medical Awards were presented to Alayna Waara who has chosen a career path in Dentistry and will be pursuing a degree at the University of Michigan and to Kyra Sipe, who has chosen a career path in Sports Medicine and will be pursuing a degree at Northern Michigan University.